JanHerca/urantiapedia/output/wikijs/en/help/links.md

 - TI_S: Not yet defined.
 - TI_I: Not yet defined.
 - TI_M: Manual links in the Links section.
-- A_3D: Manual links in the Links section.
+- TI_3D: Manual links in the Links section.
-- A_V: Manual external links in the External Links section.
+- TI_V: Manual external links in the External Links section.
 We are adding Wikipedia links this way.
-- A_C: Manual external links.
+- TI_C: Manual external links.
-- A_F: Manual external links.
+- TI_F: Manual external links.

 ### Diagrams :memo: